-2.1 SAFETY DO'S & DON'TS'
+2.1 SAFETY DO'S & DON'TS

-- DO give operating instructions to operators or employees before allowing them to operate the machine, and REVIEW annually thereafter.

-- DO read and understand

-ALL Safety and Operating

-instructions in the manual and

-follow them.
-Most accidents

-can be avoided.
-The most

-important safety device on this equipment is a
+- DO give operating instructions to operators or employees before allowing them to operate the machine, and REVIEW annually thereafter. - DO read and understand ALL Safety and Operating instructions in the manual and follow them.
+Most accidents can be avoided.
+The most important safety device on this equipment is a SAFE operator.

-- DO NOT allow riders. - DO NOT risk injury or death by ignoring good safety practices. - DO review safety related items annually with all personnel who will be operating or performing maintenance.

-- DO inspect and secure all guards before starting. - DO have a fire extinguisher available for use should the need arise and know how to use it.
+- .
+DO review safety related items annually with all personnel who will operating or maintaining the Log Grapple - DO have a first-aid kit available for use should the need arise and know how to use it.

-- DO read and understand all safety signs located on the machine before using, maintaining, adjusting or cleaning the grapple. - DO we a rappropriate PPE (personal protective equipment).
-This includes but is not limited to:
+- DO read and understand all safety signs located on the machine before using, maintaining, adjusting or cleaning the Log Grapple - DO have a fire extinguisher available for use should the need arise and know how to use it. - DO inspect and secure all guards before starting. - DO wear appropriate protective gear.
+This list includes but is not limited to:

-- A hard hat

 - Heavy gloves

-- Hearing Protection
+- Hearing protection

-- •Respirator or filter mask

 - Protective shoes with slip resistant soles

 - Protective glasses, goggles or face shield

-- DO set Safe Condition procedure before any service, maintenance work, storage preparation or hooking up.